 Mr. Zamora is the Chairman of Rio Tuba Nickel Mining Corp.
 (RTN), Taganito Mining Corp.
 (TMC), Cordillera Exploration Company, Inc. (CExCI), Taganito HPAL Nickel Corp.
 (THNC), Coral Bay Nickel Mining Corp.
 (CBNC), and Informatics Holdings Philippines, Inc. He is also a director of Emerging Power, Inc. (EPI) and a number of other companies in the Philippines, including CLSA Exchange Capital, Inc. (CLSA).
-Mr. Zamora is the Vice Chairman of the Board of Trustees of St. Luke's Medical Center.
-He once served as the Chairman as well as President of the Chamber of Mines of the Philippines.
+Mr. Zamora is the President of Manta Equities, Inc. and the Vice Chairman of the Board of Trustees of St. Luke's Medical Center.
+He once served as the Chairman of the Chamber of Mines of the Philippines.